Thapeloletsapa/THALET494_BCL2401-F_Bcl2400-F1_ThapeloLetsapa_SDF01/read.md

 # Project Overview
-<p>Here you will write a short description of your project.
-This is a repository, in simple terms this web page contains typical information or data stored in in HTML format.</p>
+<p> This is a repository, in simple terms this web page contains typical information or data stored in in HTML format.</p>

 # Presentation